Student Handbook - Student Success

 The Learning Commons offers a student-centered environment that provides access to many academic resources and encourages opportunities for collaborative learning.
 Academic support services found in the Learning Commons include Library and Writing Services, Supplemental Instruction and Tutoring Services.
 The Learning Commons also offers a wide variety of technology including portable and assistive technologies.

 The photo ID card is required for a number of student services on campus.
-The free ID card can be obtained at Enrollment Central at the Marple Campus or at the Learning Commons at the Downingtown Campus, Southeast Center and Pennocks Bridge Campus.
+The free ID card can be obtained at Enrollment Central at the Marple Campus or at the Learning Commons at the Downingtown Center, Southeast Center and Pennocks Bridge Center.
 Students are required to show a copy of their current schedule and a valid photo ID to obtain a card.
 Replacement IDs are $5.

 Delaware County Community College is committed to providing a safe, secure campus for our students, faculty and community.
 Safety is maintained through the promotion of basic respect for individual rights and personal property at all campuses.
 The College complies with federal, state and local laws including, but not limited to, those which regulate the possession, use and sale of alcoholic beverages, illegal drugs and weapons, sexual assault, destruction of College equipment and buildings, theft, gambling and disorderly conduct.

 Based at the Marple Campus, the Department of Safety and Security coordinates all security activities.
 It provides security services 24 hours per day, seven days per week.
 A security officer is on duty at the Southeast Center in Sharon Hill, the Downingtown Center and the Pennocks Bridge Center in West Grove during operational hours.

 IN CASE OF EMERGENCY

 POLICE EMERGENCY (all locations) . . . . . . . . . . . . . . .
 DIAL 911